wieslawsoltes/NXUI/README.md

 # Generate

-Instead of running the generator manually you can now reference the `NXUI.BuildTasks` package.
+Instead of running the generator manually you can reference the `NXUI.BuildTasks` package.
 MSBuild will run the generator at design time and before compilation and automatically include the produced sources.
 You may add additional assemblies for generation using the `NXUIIncludeAssemblies` and `NXUIAssemblyPaths` item groups in your project file.
 Implicit using directives for generated types will be created automatically.
+If you reference the `NXUI.BuildTasks` project directly, import its `NXUI.BuildTasks.targets` file so MSBuild can locate the task assembly.

 C#
 ```bash